censoredplanet/censoredplanet/docs/satellitev1.rst

 		* For each response, the answer IPs and their tags are compared to the set of answer IPs and tags from all the control resolvers for the same query domain.
 A response is classified as interference if there is no overlap between the two.

 		* Cases where the control answer IPs have no tags will be considered interference if the resolver's answer IPs are not in the control set.

+		* Satellite v1 anomalies (interference detected) need to be explicitly confirmed by fetching pages hosted at the resolved IPs in post-processing.
+This functionality is included in Satellite v2.